kjerandp/CoPilot/README.md

 **Key features:**
 * Map POCO models to tables including relationships (one-to-many and many-to-one relationships).
-* Author and execute SQL statements for CRUD operations.
+* Writes and executes SQL statements for CRUD operations.
 Related entities can be included for all operations, as long as they have a singular key defined.
+* Partial update of entities using the `Patch` function.
 * Mapping of data from queries or stored procedures to dynamic objects or POCO classes.
-* Natural, function based, querying syntax when working with mapped entities.
+* Fluent query and configuration syntax (lambda functions).
 * Projecting of data to anonymous or defined classes (only referenced columns will be included in the queries)
 * Solves the "1+N"-problem by fetching child records in a single query and then merging the data with the parent records when mapped
 * Perform mulitple write operations, including bulk commands, as a unit-of-work (database transaction)